Rugby: Tiebreaker for Hansen and Gatland

 Gatland wasn't silly enough to buy into suggestions the All Blacks, desperately missing Brodie Retallick and Ben Smith in particular, are vulnerable.

-But, after 10 losses to the All Blacks in his time alone, he allowed himself to dream a little.
+But, after 10 losses to the All Blacks in his time alone, he did dream a little.

 "It's that moral victory; the victory of once you've done it once it can become a bit more repetitive.